kueda/underfoot/README.md

 # underfoot
-App for revealing the hydrological and geological world beneath your feet.
+Underfoot is a mobile app for revealing the hydrological and geological world beneath your feet.
+Well, sort of.
+It's mostly just something I tinker with in my spare time.
+It'll probably never be done.
+If you're interested in a more fully-functional app for geological exploration, check out [rockd](https://rockd.org).

+Still reading?
+This repo is mostly for data prep.
+I used to have some Ionic-based mobile app stuff here but I've given up on Ionic and am currently just tinkering with a native Android app.

-## Setup
+## OS X Setup

 ```
-## Instal GDAL for GIS data processing and PostGIS / PostgreSQL for data storage
+# Instal GDAL for GIS data processing and PostGIS / PostgreSQL for data storage
 brew install gdal --with-postgres
 brew install postgis nodejs pyenv-virtualenv

-## Set up a python virtual environment
+# Set up a python virtual environment
 unset PYTHONPATH
 virtualenv venv -p python3 --no-site-packages
 source venv/bin/activate

-## Install python deps and some stuff for working with ESRI Arc/Info coverages
+# Install python deps and some stuff for working with ESRI Arc/Info coverages
 ./setup

-## Create the database
+# Create the database
 python prepare-database.py

 # Run the tileserver, generate tiles, remove empty dirs
 npm install
 node tileserver.js
 node cachetiles.js

-# Set up the mobile app
-cd UnderfootApp
-npm install -g cordova
-npm install

-# Test the mobile app in the browser
-ionic serve

-# Run the mobile app on a connected Android device (requires the Android SDK, see Ionic docs)
-ionic run android

-# Run the mobile app in the iOS simulator (requires the Xcode, see Ionic docs)
-ionic emulate ios
 ```

 # Adding Sources